Prospect dolerite intrusion

 The Prospect dolerite intrusion, or Prospect intrusion, is a Jurassic picrite or dolerite laccolith that is situated in Sydney, New South Wales, Australia.

-Lying in the heart of Cumberland Plain, in the suburb of Pemulwuy (previously Greystanes), the intrusion is Sydney's largest body of igneous rock, rising to a height of 117 m above sea level.
-The site is formed by an intrusion of dolerite rock into Ashfield Shale.
+Lying in the heart of Cumberland Plain, in the suburb of Pemulwuy (previously Greystanes), the igneous intrusion is Sydney's largest body of igneous rock, rising to a height of 117 m above sea level.
+The site is formed by an intrusion of dolerite rock into Ashfield Shale and the Hawkesbury sandstone.
 At least seven different rock types occur in the intrusion.

-The site was formed from around 200 million years ago when volcanic material (hot magmatic fluids) from the earth's upper mantle moved upwards and then sideways, which produced many different minerals in the upper part.
-Also known as Prospect Quarry, the eroded residue of the volcanic core became a quarry of the basalt plug that was carried out from 1820s until the late 2000s, where it contributed most of the crushed rock that were used for building construction and roads in the Sydney area.
+The site was formed from around 200 million years ago when volcanic material (hot magmatic fluids) from the Earth's upper mantle moved upwards and then sideways, which produced many different minerals in the upper part.
+Formerly known as Prospect Quarry, the eroded residue of the volcanic core became a quarry of the basalt plug that was carried out from 1820s until the late 2000s, where it contributed most of the crushed rock that were used for building construction and roads in the Sydney area.
 The intrusion comprises: prospect dolerite and prospect teschenite, in addition to an abundance of coarse grained picrite, olivine and its prehnite specimens.

 Igneous activity

 Formation

-In the Sydney Basin, igneous activity took place in the Early Jurassic activity that resulted in the shaping of the Prospect dolerite intrusion – This unambiguously points that the sitehad a volcanic origin.
+In the Sydney Basin, igneous activity took place in the Early Jurassic activity that resulted in the shaping of the Prospect dolerite intrusion – This unambiguously points that the site had a volcanic origin.
 The eroded residue of the volcanic core forms the site, which was battered down over millions of years to a small extrusion in the relatively flat lands of western Sydney.

 Consequent to the volcanic activity, which determined the shape of the Prospect dolerite intrusion many million years ago, erosion then undermined the main mass of volcanic material and caused it to fall in on itself and create a shallow, dish-shaped formation with shrinkage cracks that established in the intrusion, as shown by the salient cooled edges of basalt formed by high heat difference between the comparatively cool (and likely wet) sediments and the magma.

 This allowed hot magmatic fluids, which are around 900–1000 C-change, to relocate via developing pegmatite and depositing prehnite, calcite and other subsidiary minerals that are found in the upper part of the intrusion, with analcime dolerite (teschenite) and picrite shaping the bulk of the intrusion site.